 Recreation and Culture

-- Two active Parks and Recreation programs with many youth and adult activities: Lenoir City Parks and Recreation; Loudon Parks and Recreation
+- There are active Parks and Recreation programs with many youth and adult activities: Lenoir City Parks and Recreation; Loudon Parks and Recreation,:Kefauver Park

 - Two public swimming pools